TheHaroto/RG35XX-GarlicOS-Themes/README.md

 A collection of themes that have been created for the community to use with GarlicOS on their RG35XX devices.

-Note
+Note: These themes will only work on the RG35XX with GaricOS

-    These only work with the Anbernic RG35XX installed with Garlic OS Use at your own risk.
+Install these themes are your own risk.
+We have however provided installation guides with each download, and we do recommend backing up your data before installation!

 **************************************************